 Since January 1, 2020, THDA has made Conventional Mortgage Program Loans, otherwise known as "HFA Preferred loans" and referred to herein as "Conventional Mortgage Program Loan", available to eligible borrowers.
 Conventional Mortgage Program Loans are thirty-year, fixed interest rate loans, fully amortized with full documentation and secured by a first lien on the property purchased.
-The current interest rate for HFA Preferred loans is [6.875]%.
+The current interest rate for HFA Preferred loans is 6.875%.
 Prior to April 2, 2023, all Conventional Mortgage Program Loans were securitized and sold in the mortgage backed security market and not included in THDA bond programs.
-Conventional Mortgage Program Loans may be funded with a portion of the proceeds of the Issue 2023-3B Bonds upon the pooling of such Conventional Mortgage Program Loans into Program Securities (as of now, Conventional Mortgage Program Loans not pooled into Program Securities are not eligible for purchase under the Resolution).
-Such Program Securities purchased with proceeds of the Issue 2023-3B Bonds will be subject to the lien of the General Resolution and will be a portion of the sources of payment of and security for the Bonds.
+Conventional Mortgage Program Loans may be funded with a portion of the proceeds of the Issue 2023-2B Bonds upon the pooling of such Conventional Mortgage Program Loans into Program Securities (as of now, Conventional Mortgage Program Loans not pooled into Program Securities are not eligible for purchase under the Resolution).
+Such Program Securities will be subject to the lien of the General Resolution and will be a portion of the sources of payment of and security for the Bonds.